Fermi Inc. (FRMI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-21, 2026 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fermi Inc. ("Fermi" or the "Company") (NASDAQ: FRMI).
+BENSALEM, Pa., Jan.
+27, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fermi Inc. ("Fermi" or the "Company") (NASDAQ: FRMI).

-IF YOU SUFFERED A LOSS ON YOUR FERMI INVESTMENTS, CLICK HERE BEFORE MARCH 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FERMI, INC. (FRMI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 6, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?